-Just like prep for a regular colonoscopy, your colon must be as empty as possible.
+Just like prep for a traditional colonoscopy, your colon must be as empty as possible.
 In addition to laxatives, a CT virtual colonoscopy requires "contrast agents."
 These are special materials you will drink to coat your colon.
-This makes the pictures much more clear for the radiologist to interpret your exam.
-These contrast agents are essential for the exam.
+These make the images easier to interpret and are essential for the exam.